bibhu901/subtitle-downloader/README.md

 Shows names of file whose sub couldn't be found even after name search.

-If sub with same name(as file) exists skips file.
+If sub with same name(as file) exists skips downloading file unnecessarily.

 # Usage:
 Download sub.py file which can be run on both windows and other os(like linux).